-For purposes of calculating a deduction under this Section, an established community is a population center offering the minimal community services listed below on a year round basis, or alternatively, approximately the same seasonal basis as the occupancy of the State rental quarters under consideration.
+For purposes of calculating a deduction under this Section, an established community is a population center offering the minimal community services listed below on a year round basis, or alternatively, approximately the same seasonal basis as the occupancy of the State rental guarters under consideration.
 Conformity with this definition, without regard to population size or other criteria, is the sole basis for identification of an established community.

+SERVICES MINIMUM

+Medical Educational

+Shopping ,

-Physician, one (1) dentist Public elementary and high school (unless transportation is provided without charge, to a borough, or district school) Grocery, drugs, clothing, hardware and general household needs Congregation of two (2) faiths, or denominations Connection with at least one (1) major town or city by common carriers (i.e., trucking, airport, bus) FSKKOKKO
+Religious Čongregation of two (2) faiths, or

+Public Transportation denominations Connection with at least one (1) major town or city by common carriers (i.e., trucking, airport, bus)